 Background: The Nazis said enough repugnant things to provide all sorts of quotations, but there are some quotations that people have invented.
-This page discusses six quotations at the moment that I think are fabricated.
+This page discusses seven quotations that I think are fabricated or misattributed.
 More examples may follow as I discover them.

 1. “Truth is the greatest enemy of the state” (Goebbels)